Land stewardship and wild foraging on Vancouver Island, Canada

 We also have capacity to host mobile dwellings such as tiny homes, buses or camper vans.
 There is ample parking space, we compost human waste, and manage the dumping of grey water systems.

 You will be set-up to be self-sufficient for your stay, with meals provided in your space and interacting on a regular basis with myself or my partner Kaitlyn regarding tasks/daily chores to help with.
-We will make sure you have regular days off where you are free to enjoy the land or explore what the area has to offer!
+We will make sure you have regular days off where you are free to enjoy and explore what the area has to offer!

-If you're looking for a healthy, safe, community oriented place to stay then you've found the right place.
+If you're looking for a healthy, safe, family oriented place to stay then you've found the right place.

 Please send me a line if our way of life calls to you!